Garyteck/Treasure-Hunt/README.md

 #### Network

-// TODO : create an API to fetch the POIs from the network
+Use Google Maps APIs to load the Pois from the network

 #### DTOs
   - PoiDTO